zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### edit `String`

-Fires when the list view enters edit mode.
+Fires when the list view enters edit mode.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [edit](/api/web/listview#events-edit) event documentation.